Julie Penprase - PTL Sport and Business

-I am involved in the delivery of A Level Physical Education and the Level 3 Extended Diploma in Sport.
+I am the Programme Team Leader for Sport and Business.
+I am also involved in the delivery of A Level Physical Education and the Level 3 Extended Diploma in Sport.
 My specialist subjects are Anatomy, Exercise Physiology, Coaching and Leadership, although I have taught a range of other modules across the sports courses.
 Due to my experience as Sports Academy Coordinator at Truro College, I have also been involved in setting up and running the Football, Rugby and Netball academies at Callywith College.

 Why do you think Cornwall needs Callywith College?

 There are large numbers of students from the north and east of the county who travel for many hours to reach the provision in Truro.
 Callywith College gives students from these areas the choice to be able to access outstanding post-16 education, without the need to travel such distances.